hpgavin/multivarious/README.md

 # installation

-* Install multivarious using git (for example, into a Code folder on your Desktop).<br> Open a terminal window (Win11: (Win+X) and choose Windows Terminal) or (macOS: (Cmd+Space), type Terminal) and enter the two commands:
+* Install multivarious using git (for example, into a Code folder on your Desktop).

+  Open a terminal window (Win11: (Win+X) and choose Windows Terminal) or (macOS: (Cmd+Space), type Terminal) and enter the two commands:
   ```
   cd ~/Desktop/Code